ignite/cli/docs/guide/token_factory.md

 }
 ```

-In this tutorial you will learn how to bring these tokens into existence, you will need functions to:
+To bring these tokens into existence, you require functions to:

-* issue new token,
+* Issue new token
-* change the ownership of token,
+* Change the ownership of token
-* track all tokens in existence.
+* Track all tokens in existence

-Get started with scaffolding the blockchain and the module of the `Token Factory`.
+Get started by scaffolding the blockchain and the module of the token factory.

 ## Scaffold a Blockchain

-Scaffold a new `tokenfactory` blockchain, use the `--no-module` flag because in the next step you want to add a module with certain dependencies.
+Scaffold a new `tokenfactory` blockchain and use the `--no-module` flag because you want to add the token factory module with certain dependencies:

 ```bash
 starport scaffold chain github.com/cosmonaut/tokenfactory --no-module